BradPrit09/Image-Viewer/README.md

  6.After Node.js is successfully installed on your system, type the following command in your Command Prompt: npm i -g create-react-app
     NPM installs create-react-app package globally on your machine so that you can create a React application at any valid path on your system.

- 7.In the Command Prompt, go to the path on your system where you want to create your application.Create your React application using the create-react-app package that you installed on your machine in the previous step.
+ 7.In the Command Prompt, go to the path on your system where you want to create your application.
+  Create your React application using the create-react-app package that you installed on your machine in the previous step.
 For this,      you would type a command which mentions create-react-app followed by the name of your application.

     For example, here, the name of your application is imageapp.
 Thus, the command can be written as follows: create-react-app imageapp

  8.This command will create a folder with the name that you mentioned inside your current path in the Command Prompt.
 This folder will consist of all the necessary configuration files that you need

+ 9. Go the application folder that you created on your current path inside the Command Prompt. cd imageapp

+ 10. Now you are ready to start a development server locally on your machine and run your application in development mode.
+For this, write the following command in your Command Prompt: npm start

+ 11.HOLA!
+Your default browser will open your application in http://localhost:3000/
 ```